TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Team Contract Specification.md

 *Electrical and Computer Engineering Department*
 *Tennessee Technological University*

-The following are suggestions for items to include in your team contract.
-You get to customize this document as you see fit.
-Note that your final contract, must be approved by your instructor.

 ## **Introduction**

-*This teamwork contract outlines the agreed-upon expectations, responsibilities, and guidelines for effective collaboration among the members of Team X. By adhering to this contract, we aim to foster a productive, respectful, and supportive team environment conducive to the success of our project.*
+*This teamwork contract outlines the agreed-upon expectations, responsibilities, and guidelines for effective collaboration among the members of Team 1.
+By adhering to this contract, we aim to foster a productive, respectful, and supportive team environment conducive to the success of our project.*

 ## **Team Expectations**

-In this section, the team will discuss and clearly define their collective expectations in various key areas.
-Be specific to ensure mutual understanding.

 ### **1. Participation** *(Engagement and Effort in the Project)*